Open-Historical-Map-Labs/openhistoricaltiles/mbgl-control-timeslider/README.md

-# Open Historical Map: Time Slider Control for Mabox GL JS API
+# Open Historical Map: Time Slider Control for Mapbox GL JS API

 The `demo/` folder contains a working demo of a OpenHistoricalMap basemap working with this timeslider control.